Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    * `isBanned` (boolean): True if the user is currently banned on the subreddit.
    * `reason` (string): The ban reason.
 Empty string if not currently banned.
    * `isPermanent` (boolean): True if the ban is permanent.
-Value is `false` if user is not banned.
+Value false if user is not banned.
-   * `endDate` (string?): An ISO8601 date string of when the ban will end.
+   * `endDate` (string?): An ISO8601 date string of when the ban ends.
 Value is `null` if the user is not banned.
    "
-   "recentPosts","object","An object mapping submission full ID36s (`t3_` prefixed) to a bit of information about the user's recent submissions to the relevent subreddit.
+   "recentPosts","object","An object mapping submission full ID36s (`t3_` prefixed) to a bit of information about the user's recent submissions to the subreddit.

    The order of the keys in this mapping is significant.